RHFieldProductManagement/openshift-aio/labs/00-deployocs.md

 EOF
 ~~~

+We can see from the above subscription yaml file we will be subscribed to the 4.6 release and the operator will run under the openshift-local-storage namespace.
+Now lets go ahead and create the subscription:

 ~~~bash
 [root@ocp4-bastion ~]# oc create -f openshift-local-storage-subscription.yaml
 subscription.operators.coreos.com/local-storage-operator created
 ~~~

 After a few minutes we should see an operator pod starting in the openshift-local-storage namespace